zextras/tech-doc/source/suite/backup.rst

    zxsuite config server set $(zmhostname) attribute ZxCore_LogLevel value 1

-..

-   **Tip**

-   Increasing log verbosity can prove useful whenever troubleshooting a problem or searching for more information about a problem.
+.. hint:: Increasing log verbosity can prove useful whenever troubleshooting a problem or searching for more information about a problem.

 .. _missing_root_credentials: